adslbarxatov/ADP/docs/index.md

 # XPUN control

-Since 2020, some territories have introduced restrictive laws (`[description is classified]`) that are incompatible with this Policy.
+Since 2020, some governments have introduced certain restrictive laws of disintegration nature in their territories that are incompatible with this Policy.
 The Laboratory sees it as its task to avoid any conflicts associated with this discrepancy.
 The only way to do this, available at the time of publication of this Policy revision, is to make all Policy Objects unavailable in those areas.

-In this regard, FDF, the Laboratory co-founder implemented the **XPUN control** (`[description is classified]`).
+In this regard, **XPUN control** was developed.
+The current version of the Policy defines that:
-This algorithm is present in all actual Policy Objects.
-Its only function is restriction of launch of relevant apps on the following territories:
+- This algorithm is present in all actual Policy Objects.
+- Its only function is to restrict the launch of Policy Objects in the following territories:
     - Belgium
     - Canada
     - Czech Republic
     - Denmark
     - Estonia
     - Germany
     - Ireland
     - Japan
     - Latvia
     - Lithuania
     - Luxembourg
     - Netherlands
     - Norway
     - Switzerland
     - United Kingdom

 &nbsp;